· Updated July 18, 2026

 • Works from the Lock Screen so you don't need to touch your phone

 GymPulseTimer lets you create a Tabata preset in seconds: set work to 20s, rest to 10s, rounds to 8, and save it.
 Next time, start your Tabata with one tap.
-The Live Activity shows your timer on the Lock Screen and Dynamic Island throughout.
+The Live Activity shows your timer on the Lock Screen and Dynamic Island throughout on iPhone; on Android, the persistent notification keeps the timer visible.
+As the best free interval timer app with no subscription, it gives you these features without any recurring fees.

 Common Tabata Mistakes